About Tim Shaw

 These local community issues convinced me to continue as a Parish Councillor and fight these conservatives in the ward of Borough Green and Longmill in May 2015.
 You, the people spoke, and together we convincingly won the borough election.
-Again, we convincingly won the 2019 election.
-Today I continue to stand as your elected Tonbridge and Malling Borough Councillor ready to serve you and your voice in our community.
+Again, we convincingly won my 2nd term in the 2019 election where i continued to stand as your elected Tonbridge and Malling Borough Councillor until 2023 ready to serve you and your voice in our community.
 Today, with so many pressing local issues here in our constituency needing national Westminster resolution, i am truly privileged to accept the Independent Alliance (Kent) nomination as Parliamentary candidate 2024.

 Thanks for your continued support.

 2003 – 2009 Borough Green & Platt Bypass Chairman